Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 This section contains any side projects you've worked on in your free time.
 Make sure to include projects that have enough complexity to be interesting; they should be doing something.

 Small high school/university assignments aren't usually worth putting on your r&eacute;sum&eacute; unless you've extended them since submission or you have no other technical experience (something is better than nothing).
-Also be careful putting assignment code online, as the university may invoke policy 71 (academic integrity) on you.
+Also be careful putting university assignment code online, as policy 71 (academic integrity) may be invoked on you.
 You do not want to be hit with the policy 71 hammer.

+This is mainly because assignment questions tend to be re-used with little change, but I've also seen the argument that the professor also has a claim to the intellectual property as it is them who wrote the assignment question and marked the submitted code (i.e. your assignment code wouldn't have existed without the assignment).

 ### Sub-sections